Psychologist Carlos Rebolleda presents in this article several therapies for cognitive treatment in schizophrenia.

 Differences between IPT and CET

-Finally, it is worth noting that several recent studies corroborate the efficacy of CET (for example, Eack et al., 2015, 2016; Keshavan et al., 2017).
+Finally, it should be noted that several recent studies corroborate the effectiveness of CET (for example, Eack et al., 2015, 2016; Keshavan et al., 2017).

 Social Cognition and Interaction Training